zetareticoli/cssui/content/docs/getting-started/introduction.md

 ---
 title: "Introduction"
-description: "Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
+description: "CSSUI is a library of interactive user interface components realized in pure HTML and CSS"
-lead: "Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
+lead: "CSSUI is a library of interactive user interface components realized in pure HTML and CSS"
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false